BicoTeam/Bico-website/whitepaper.md

 > *Knowledge is power.
 Information is liberating.
 Education is the premise of progress, in every society, in every family* ---- Kofi Annan

 Our vision is that ICOs will be accessible to everybody and perceived as a regular way of funding your own startup.
-Our mission is to bring clearness, knowledge and information to the world of cryptocurrencies.
+Our mission is to bring clarity, knowledge and information to the world of cryptocurrencies.

 ## Team